d3cline/airanch/README.md

 # AI Ranch

-AI Ranch is a full Django example deck complete with UI, Django REST Framework, DaisyUI, Tailwind.css, Alpine.js, and all the fixin's to bootstrap your next AI startup.
+AI Ranch is a Django example project complete with UI, Django REST Framework, DaisyUI, Tailwind.css, Alpine.js, and all the fixin's to bootstrap your next AI startup.

 ## Key Features